Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 - Cruise Passengers (number).

 There are some common standards in maritime traffic measurements.
-Container traffic is reported in TEU (twenty-feet-equivalent units) or the number of containers handled.
+Container traffic is reported in TEU (20-feet-equivalent units) or the number of containers handled.
 The most useful of these reports are those detailing these numbers per container category, such as loaded/empties, local/transit/transshipment, dangerous goods, and reefers.
 Reports of container traffic in tons are occasional, though this indicator is of limited relevance beyond the statistical records.
-Throughput in the categories liquid bulk, dry bulk, conventional general cargo, and RO/RO is reported in tons.
-Still, there are cases that different definitions exist in the measurement of throughput.
+Throughput in the categories liquid bulk, dry bulk, conventional general cargo, and Ro/Ro is reported in tons.
+Still, there are cases where different definitions exist in the measurement of throughput.
 Port authorities (or terminal operators) do not necessarily use the same individual traffic categories or measurement units.
 Some ports use net tonnage (net weight of the cargo), others use gross tonnage (the net weight plus first packaging), others gross plus tonnage (gross tonnage plus tar weight of the load unit).
-Differences also exist among ports when assigning cargo volumes on trailers to either Roll-on/Roll-off or conventional general cargo.
-Some ports add the Ro-Ro (Roll on-Roll off) based container traffic to the container throughput, while other ports only count Lo-Lo (Lift on-Lift off) operations when drawing up their container statistics.
+Differences also exist among ports when assigning cargo volumes on trailers to either Ro/Ro or conventional general cargo.
+Some ports add the Ro-Ro based container traffic to the container throughput, while other ports only count Lo-Lo (Lift on-Lift off) operations when drawing up their container statistics.

 Some additional performance indicators apply for each shipping market:

 - The separate monitoring of the trends of imported and exported cargoes is relevant as they represent a clear indication of the capacity of the port to facilitate specific supply chains.